 5.2 Only tenured faculty members who have completed three years of full-time appointment with the University and who have attained the rank of associate professor or above are eligible for election to a college or department PTE Committee.
 Faculty members being considered for promotion may not serve while under consideration.

 5.3 The department and college PTE committees’ reviews and recommendations are part of a process of peer review.
-Thus, faculty holding administrative appointments, including those with interim status, are not eligible to serve. ("Administrative appointment" includes appointments as President, Vice President, Associate or Assistant Vice President, Dean, Associate or Assistant Dean, Department Chair or Head, Associate, Assistant or Vice Chair or Head, or Director of an academic unit.)
+Thus, faculty holding academic administrative appointments, including those with interim status, are not eligible to serve. ("Academic administrative appointment" includes appointments as President, Vice President, Associate or Assistant Vice President, Dean, Associate or Assistant Dean, Department Chair or Head, Associate, Assistant or Vice Chair or Head, or Director of an academic unit.)
+Provost, Vice President or Provost, Associate or Assistant Vice President or Provost, Dean, Associate or Assistant Dean, Department Chair or Head, Associate, Assistant or Vice Chair or Head, and any other administrators who supervise and/or evaluate other faculty.)
+Center or Program Directors who do not supervise and/or evaluate other faculty are eligible to serve.

+5.4 A college PTE committee member who has voted on the promotion/tenure of a candidate in the department PTE committee shall be recused from the vote by the college PTE committee.
+In such a case, college policy shall determine whether the committee member may or may not deliberate with the committee on the candidate.

+5.5 Faculty members, including administrators, who participate in the PTE process shall be recused from deliberations and decisions regarding a candidate if there is a past or current relationship that compromises, or could have the appearance of compromising, a faculty member’s judgment with regard to the candidate.
+The following list, while not exhaustive, illustrates the types of relationships that constitute a conflict of interest:

+A family relationship

+A marital, life partner or dating/romantic/intimate relationship

+An advising relationship (e.g., the faculty member having served as the candidate's PhD or postdoctoral advisor)

+A direct financial interest and/or relationship

+Any other relationship that would prevent a sound, unbiased decision

+Recusal due to a conflict of interest with one candidate does not prevent a faculty member from participating in deliberations and decisions regarding other candidates.

 PTE PROCEDURES